egonelbre/jo/README.md

             |-- page.js
             `-- view.js

 The root directory in this case is the `js` directory.
-To generate the `bundle.js` file run:
+To generate the `bundle.js` file run inside the `example` directory:

-    jo "js" "bundle.js"
+    jo -jopath="js" build bundle.js

 The first parameter is the root directory and the second parameter is the output file.